-Fidelity for the small group sessions, individual coaching sessions, and adherence to the email protocol was assessed through a researcher-created checklist, and fidelity was assessed on 100% of sessions and 100% of emails.
 Checklists were designed to capture the number of key coaching components present in each small group and individualized coaching meeting.
 Fidelity raters reviewed each coaching video and noted the presence or absence of each component.
 Fidelity percentages were calculated by dividing the total number of components present by the total number of components expected and multiplying by 100.
-Average fidelity was 88.1% (range: 62.5-100%) for Tier 2 small group coaching; 90.5% (range: 63.6-100%) for Tier 3 coaching, and 80.8% (range: 50-100%) for email components.
+Average fidelity was 88.1% (range = 62.5%-100%) for Tier 2 small group coaching; 90.5% (range = 63.6%-100%) for Tier 3 coaching, and 80.8% (range = 50%-100%) for email components.

-Results of Field Test 1
+Results of field test 1.
 The TPOT was used as the primary outcome measure in Field Test 1.
-The TPOT was collected at three time-points: pre-intervention, midpoint, and post-intervention.
+The TPOT was collected at three time points: pre-intervention, midpoint, and post-intervention.
 TPOT Key Practice and Red Flag scores are summarized in Table 3 for each time point.
-Additionally, TPOT Key Practice scores are reported at the subscale level (e.g., Teaching Behavior Expectations, Schedules and Routines, etc.) for each timepoint in Supplemental File 2.
+In addition, TPOT Key Practice scores are reported at the subscale level (e.g., Teaching Behavior Expectations, Schedules, and Routines) for each time point in online Supplemental File 2.
 The research team also administered the Teacher Survey as a pre-intervention measure.

-Pre-Intervention Teacher Survey & TPOT.
+Pre-intervention teacher survey & TPOT.
 Our research team gathered teacher survey responses and baseline TPOT observations before the introductory Pyramid Model training.
-At pre-test, the average TPOT Key Practices score for the full sample of teachers was 59.5% (range: 37.7-78.6).
-The average Red Flag score was 5.9% (range: 0-23.5) at pre-test.

-Teachers were asked to complete the Teacher Survey at pre-test.
-They rated PD satisfaction and job commitment on a scale of 1 (not at all true) to 5 (very true), resulting in an average PD satisfaction score of 3.4 (SD = .95) and an average job commitment score of 3.7 (SD

-= 0.6).
-Teachers rated job satisfaction and job stress on a scale of 1 (strongly disagree) to 5 (strongly agree), resulting in an average job satisfaction of 3.7 (SD = 0.5) and average job stress of 2.6 (SD = 0.7).
-Work engagement was rated on a scale of 0 (never) to 6 (always/everyday), resulting in average work engagement of 4.3 (SD = 0.7).
-Lastly, teachers rated disciplinary efficacy on a scale of 1 (strongly disagree) to 5 (strongly agree), resulting in an average efficacy of 3.9 (SD = 0.6).
+At pretest, the average TPOT Key Practices score for the full sample of teachers was 59.5% (range = 37.7-78.6).
+The average Red Flag score was 5.9% (range = 0-23.5) at pretest.
+Teachers were asked to complete the Teacher Survey at pretest.
+They rated PD satisfaction and job commitment on a scale ranging from 1 (not at all true) to 5 (very true), resulting in an average PD satisfaction score of 3.4 (SD = 0.95) and an average job commitment score of 3.7 (SD = 0.6).
+Teachers rated job satisfaction and job stress on a scale ranging from 1 ( $strongly\ disagree$ ) to 5 ( $strongly\ agree$ ), resulting in an average job satisfaction of 3.7 (SD = 0.5) and average job stress of 2.6 (SD = 0.7).
+Work engagement was rated on a scale ranging from 0 (never) to 6 (always/everyday), resulting in average work engagement of 4.3 (SD = 0.7).
+Finally, teachers rated disciplinary efficacy on a scale ranging from 1 ( $strongly\ disagree$ ) to 5 ( $strongly\ agree$ ), resulting in an average efficacy of 3.9 (SD = 0.6).

-Midpoint Change.
-At midpoint, the average TPOT Key Practices score for the full sample of teachers was 63.8% (range: 51.8-78.4), representing an average increase of 4.3 percentage points from pre-test.
-Average Red Flag score was 2.6% (range: 0-11.8) at midpoint, representing a decrease of 3.3 percentage points from pre-test.
-For the teachers in Tier 1 (n = 7), the average TPOT Key Practices score was 67.9% (range: 51.7-78.4), representing an average increase of 1.3 percentage points from pre-test.
-For teachers assigned to Tier 2 (n = 6), the average TPOT Key Practices score was 59.2% at mid-point (range: 54-67.6), representing an average increase of 5.8 points from pre-test.
-Lastly, for teachers assigned to Tier 3 (n = 3), the average TPOT Key Practices score was 63.5% at midpoint (range: 53.9-77.7), representing an average increase of 8.3 percentage points from pre-test.
+Midpoint change.
+At midpoint, the average TPOT Key Practices score for the full sample of teachers was 63.8% (range = 51.8-78.4), representing an average increase of 4.3 percentage points from pretest.
+The average Red Flag score was 2.6% (range = 0-11.8) at midpoint, representing a decrease of 3.3 percentage points from pretest.
+For the teachers in Tier 1 (n = 7), the average TPOT Key Practices score was 67.9% (range = 51.7-78.4), representing an average increase of 1.3 percentage points from pretest.
+For teachers assigned to Tier 2 (n = 6), the average TPOT Key Practices score was 59.2% at midpoint (range = 54-67.6), representing an average increase of 5.8 points from pretest.
+Finally, for teachers assigned to Tier 3 (n = 3), the average TPOT Key Practices score was 63.5% at midpoint (range = 53.9-77.7), representing an average increase of 8.3 percentage points from pretest.
 Based on changes observed in the midpoint TPOT, five teachers moved from a more intensive level of support to a less intensive level.
 One teacher moved from a less intensive tier to a more intensive tier (Tier 1 to Tier 3).